.▄▄▄ · ▄ ▄ ▪ • ▄ · ▄ ▄· ▄▄

 ~/Downloads that one time you downloaded an .exe from your work email that strangely did nothing but open the commandline for a second.

-Or... hear me out, you could just sweep all the clutter under the rug by hiding the files from your default file program.
+You could just sweep all the clutter under the rug by hiding the files from your default file viewers.

 This standard means that we are able to move all our files to a directory where they belong, so long as the programs are written to respect the XDG standards (the number of which is growing pretty steadily)